Sun Valley, Denver

-Sun Valley is a central Denver neighborhood, bordered by I-25 on the east, Federal Blvd. on the west, 6th Avenue on the south and 20th Ave. on the north.
+Sun Valley is a neighborhood in central Denver, Colorado, bordered by I-25 on the east, Federal Blvd. on the west, 6th Avenue on the south and 20th Ave. on the north.
 It is located in the area known as West Denver.

 Neighborhood characteristics

-Much of Sun Valley’s population (94% according to the 2000 census) resides in 10 blocks dominated by publicly subsidized housing.
+Much of Sun Valley's population (94% according to the 2000 census) resides in 10 blocks dominated by publicly subsidized housing.
 Only about 5% of the neighborhood's population live in owner occupied units.
 Much of the rest of the neighborhood consists of industrial areas, parks, city service buildings and Empower Field at Mile High and its surrounding parking lots.
-According to the 2000 Census, Sun Valley’s population was 1,496, representing a 2.6% increase over the 1990 population.
+According to the 2000 census, Sun Valley's population was 1,496, representing a 2.6% increase over the 1990 population.
 Children make up 54% of the population, making Sun Valley the only Denver neighborhood where minors outnumber adults.

 Lakewood Gulch traverses the neighborhood, ending at the South Platte River just south of Colfax Avenue.
 The gulch travels through Rude Park at the west side of the neighborhood.
 The park contains a recreation center, bike paths, and a baseball field.
 The bike path meets the gulch between Decatur Street and the South Platte, but has been closed since 2007 because of a flash flood there that took the life of a toddler.
 Sun Valley contains a single stop (the Decatur-Federal station) of the FasTracks West Corridor Light Rail line at Decatur Street.